top of page

 Becky Reed

-Becky Reed is a community volunteer who has been on the Foundation Board since 2009.
-Along with her husband Larry and their two daughters, she moved to Corte Madera almost 30 years ago.
+Becky Reed is a community volunteer who has been on the Foundation Board since 2006.
+Along with her husband Larry and their two daughters, she moved to Corte Madera in 1990.

 Besides teaching at the college and middle school levels, Becky has volunteered extensively for the schools and the community in a wide variety of activities – mainly non-profit auctions, political campaigns, children’s theater (musicals and variety shows), and disaster preparedness.